Mika83AC/JS-Cheat-Sheet/README.md

 Use whenever possible, because they are clean and have no side-effects to worry about.

-### "Classes"
-JavaScript has no classes!
-Even the ES6 `class` desugars to constructor functions!

-#### Inheritance
-However inheritance comes to life (factory functions, constructor functions or "classes"), don't think in terms of IS-A relationships, but in terms of HAS-A or CAN-DO relationships (composition!).

 ## Monads, Functors, and Fancy Words
 Monads can be thought of as a container for a value, and to open up the container and do something to the value, you need to map over it.
 Array.filter() is a functor/monad!.
 Here’s a simple example: